The 20 Best Hereditary Hyperekplexia Doctors in France

 Paris, FR

-Vincent Navarro practices in Paris, France.
+Vincent Navarro practices practicing medicine in Paris, France.
 Mr. Navarro is rated as an Advanced expert by MediFind in the treatment of Hereditary Hyperekplexia.
-His top areas of expertise are Seizures, Status Epilepticus, Epilepsy, and Generalized Tonic-Clonic Seizure.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Status Epilepticus, Epilepsy, Absence Seizure, and Deep Brain Stimulation.

 Advanced in Hereditary Hyperekplexia